mrsilver76/sidebyside/README.md

   Remove all generated images from the destination folder before processing begins.
 Only `.jpg` files with names starting with `sideby-` will be deleted.

 - **`-r`, `--random`**
-  Randomize the order of input images instead of sorting by date taken/created.
+  Randomise the order of input images instead of sorting by date taken/created.
+When enabled, the output images will have their creation and modification timestamps set to the time of processing rather than preserving the originals.

 - **`/?`, `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.